Dudi Sela: 2016: Return to top 60 & first doubles title

 At the 2016 Australian Open, he defeated Benjamin Becker in the first round, then defeated Fernando Verdasco (who had defeated Rafael Nadal in the first round in five sets) in four before losing to Andrey Kuznetsov in the third.

-After the Australian Open Sela was in bad shape and lost 4 consecutive matches, including a match against Peter Nagy who was ranked 612.
-However, in March he had three successful Challengers, including two Semi-Finals (Guangzhou, Ra'anana) and one title (Shenzhen).
+After the Australian Open Sela was in bad shape and lost 4 consecutive matches, including a match against Péter Nagy who was ranked 612.
+However, in March he had three successful Challengers, including two semi-finals (Guangzhou, Ra'anana) and one title (Shenzhen).

 He represented Israel in men's singles at the 2016 Summer Olympics where he defeated Damir Džumhur in the first round but lost to 8th seed David Goffin in the second round.

 2017: Wimbledon run, Yom Kippur retirement

 In 2017, Sela reached one semifinal and two quarterfinals on the ATP Tour, and won two more Challenger Tour titles.
 In January he won in Canberra, Australia, defeating Jan-Lennard Struff in the final, and in June he won in Nottingham, Great Britain, defeating Thomas Fabbiano in the final.
 He also won at least one match in the three Grand Slam tournaments in which he played.

 At the 2017 Wimbledon Championships, Sela went on a runt to the third round defeating Marcel Granollers and 23rd seed John Isner along the way.
 His run was end by 13th seed Grigor Dimitrov after he was forced to retire in the third set due to injury.

 Sela quit his quarterfinal match in the third set of the 2017 ATP Shenzhen Open against Alexandr Dolgopolov so he could begin observing Yom Kippur by the time the sun set, forfeiting a possible $34,000 in prize money and 90 rankings points.